-Following are many overheated markets that might be headed for some cooling soon.
+Following are overheated markets that might be headed for some cooling soon.

 Housing values in the Motor City have been chugging along, but it’s possible the wheels could come off soon.
-As we noted last month, Detroit is among a handful of cities across the nation that showed the first signs of a dip in prices.
+As we noted a couple of months ago, Detroit is among a handful of cities across the nation that showed the first signs of a dip in prices.

 Recently, that trend has become more widespread nationwide.